IsaiasCuvula/flutter_ecommerce_with_firebase/README.md

  <img alt="iShop" src="https://github.com/IsaiasCuvula/Flutter-Developer-Portfolio/assets/68303716/afe38650-a8ea-4280-ae57-d91bdad373b1" />

 #
-Flutter E-commerce App with Firebase!
-Seamlessly switch between Light and Dark Mode for a personalized shopping experience.
-Enjoy shopping in English or any language of your choice.

-🔐 Securely login or sign up with ease, and even reset your password effortlessly.
-The stunning onboarding layout welcomes you to a world of possibilities.

-🛒 Browse by category, explore popular products, and find what you love with our powerful search and filter options.
-Save your favorites, edit your account details, and change your password in a breeze.

-🛍️ Shop confidently, pay seamlessly with Stripe integration, and enjoy beautiful product pages with reviews, descriptions, and features.
-Our app adapts to your preferred mode – light or dark.

-🚀 Powered by Firebase, it's responsive, performance-friendly, and perfect for any device.
-Order with confidence, manage your items, and even control custom parameters per product.

-🌟 Rate and review your purchases, easily update cart quantities and manage your addresses effortlessly.
-Stay in the loop with push notifications.

-Admins, you're in control!
-Our admin panel lets you customize the shopping experience, manage products, set sales, and more.
-See all users and track wishlists and orders with ease.

 Experience the future of e-commerce today.
 Get them now!
 #
 ## [**Watch demo app on YouTube**](https://www.youtube.com/watch?v=da8hPYxt5n8)